Jorgemucisalumfilho/remix-projectterrareal/README.md

 Criptomoeda Remix screenshot(https://github.com/ethereum/remix-project/raw/master/apps/remix-ide/remix_screenshot.png)

-:point_right: **Remix libraries** work as a core of native plugins of Remix IDE.
-Read more about libraries [here](libs/README.md)
+ point_right:Remix libraries work as a core of native plugins on Remix IDE.
+Read more about libraries here(libs/README.md)

-## Offline Usage
+ Offline Usage

-The `gh-pages` branch of [remix-live](https://github.com/ethereum/remix-live) always has the latest stable build of Remix.
+The gh-pages branch of remix-live(https://github.com/ethereum/remix-live) always has the latest stable build of Remix.
 It contains a ZIP file with the entire build.
 Download it to use offline.

-Note: It contains the latest supported version of Solidity available at the time of the packaging.
+Note:It contains the latest supported version of Solidity available at the time of the packaging.
 Other compiler versions can be used online only.

-## Setup
+ Setup

 * Install **NPM** and **Node.js**.
-See [Guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) <br/>
+See Guide(https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) <br/>
 *Supported versions:*
 ```bash
 "engines": {